opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 party_id
     **optional**
     If the contest is among candidates of the same political party, e.g., a partisan primary election, reference to the OCD ``Party`` representing that political party.

+previous_term_unexpired
+    Indicates the previous public office holder vacated the post before serving a full term (boolean).

+number_elected
+    **optional**
+    Number of candidates that are elected in the contest, i.e. 'N' of N-of-M (integer).

 runoff_for_contest_id
     **optional**